What PC Specs Do You Need to Run an LLM Locally? (2026 Guide)

 What you need: Any PC with 16 GB of RAM.

 Honest assessment: This tier is mainly for curiosity.
-The 0.8B model is limited — it won't impress you for anything complex.
+Small models have real limitations on complex tasks.
 If you want to actually use local AI for real work, you'll need to step up.

 Honestly, if you're at this tier, you might get better results installing OpenClaw and connecting it to a cloud API instead of running locally.
 Local deployment at this level is more "proof of concept" than daily driver.